 IMPORTANT: Check factory wiring and field wire connections to ensure terminations are secured properly.
 Check wire routing to ensure wires are not in contact with tubing, sheet metal, etc.

 Compressor Crankcase Heater

-When equipped with a crankcase heater, furnish power to heater a minimum of 24 hr before starting unit.
+Furnish power to crankcase heater a minimum of 24 hr before starting unit.
 To furnish power to heater only, set thermostat to OFF and close electrical disconnect to outdoor unit.